Regent Admission Index

 |Higher Mathematics||—||1 year pre-calculus or equivalent||—|

-*Liberal arts and sciences students and education students must complete 4 years in a single language to graduate from the university.
-Business students must complete 4 years in one language or 2 years each in two languages.
-Engineering students must take 2 years in a single language.
+*Liberal Arts and Sciences students and education students must complete four years in a single language to graduate from the university.
+Business students must complete four years in one language or two years each in two languages.
+Engineering students must take two years in a single language.
 Students who have taken the requisite years in high school have fulfilled these requirements.
-Nursing students must complete 4 years (fourth level proficiency) of the same world language, or two years (second level proficiency) in two different world languages, or two years of the same world language plus additional required coursework.
+Nursing students must complete four years (fourth level proficiency) of the same world language, or two years (second level proficiency) in two different world languages, or two years of the same world language plus additional required coursework.